 Satan ended up taking everything from Job.
 His family, livestock and his health.
 The last verse in this chapter says Job didn’t sin by blaming God for all his loss.

-Can I be honest, I would be hard pressed to not blame God.
+Can I be honest, I blame God.
 Many nights in December, I would pour out my heart to God and lie awake till morning.
 I did a lot of finger pointing and blaming.
-A few weeks of a struggle, and I suck at being a Christian.
+A few weeks of a struggle, and I’m a sucky Christian.

 9 Truths When You Go through a Struggle

 - God is still in control.

 - Satan doesn’t have free reign over us.

 - God limits the degree that Satan can cause problems.